 Oats, flaxseed, and apples are fantastic sources of fiber.
 Fiber is an important aspect of chronic disease management like heart disease, diabetes, and cancer.
 It aids in weight management, helps control blood sugar, and keeps us regular.

 - Oats – I used rolled oats for a chewy texture.
-I don’t recommend substituting instant or steel-cut oats.
+I don’t recommend substituting instant, quick oats or steel-cut oats.

 - Soy Milk – I prefer the creaminess of soy milk and its cholesterol-lowering properties.
 But feel free to use what you have in your fridge.